open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 the `ErrorCauseExtractor`, which has the following features:

-- It has only one method `extractCause()` that is responsible for stripping the unnecessary exception layers and extracting the actual error that caused the processing to fail.
+- It has only one method `extractCause()` that is responsible for stripping the unnecessary exception layers and extracting the actual error that caused the operation to fail.
 - It accepts a `Throwable` and returns a `Throwable`.

 Consider the following example: